 In February 2016 the FASB issued ASU 2016-02, Leases ("ASU 2016-02").
 ASU 2016-02 amends a number of aspects of lease accounting, including requiring lessees to recognize almost all leases with a term greater than one year as a right-of-use asset and corresponding liability, measured at the present value of the lease payments.
 The guidance will become effective for the Company beginning in the first quarter of 2019 with early adoption permitted and will be adopted using a modified retrospective approach.
-The Company is evaluating the impact of the adoption of this standard on its consolidated financial statements, and expect its operating lease commitments will be subject to the new standard and recognized as a right-of-use assets and operating lease liabilities upon adoption which will increase total assets and total liabilities as compared to amounts prior to adoption.
+The Company expects to adopt the new standard on January 1, 2019 and use the effective date as the date of initial application.
+Consequently, financial information will not be updated and the disclosures required under the new standard will not be provided for dates and periods before January 1, 2019.